Phase1es2/Cloud-Chatbot/scripts/README.md

 ---

 With this setup:

-- The frontend is hosted on S3.
+- **Frontend (S3)**: Static website hosted on Amazon S3.
-- API Gateway + LF0 connects the frontend to Lex.
+- **API Gateway + LF0**: Connects the frontend to Lex.
+LF0 acts as the entry point.
-- Lex handles intents and slot-filling with LF1.
+- **Lex + LF1**: Lex handles natural language input, slot filling, and validation.
+LF1 is the fulfillment Lambda that validates slots (e.g., email, date, time).
-- Validated bookings are sent to SQS.
+- **SQS**: Validated booking requests from LF1 are pushed to the SQS queue.
+- **SES**: Sends the dining recommendation email to the user.
+- **DynamoDB**: Stores full restaurant details (name, address, rating, coordinates, etc.).
+- **OpenSearch**: Stores only restaurant IDs and cuisine types for fast search and filtering.
+- **LF2**: A worker Lambda that polls messages from SQS, queries OpenSearch + DynamoDB, formats recommendations, and sends them to the user via SES.
+- **EventBridge Scheduler**: Automates LF2 invocation every minute, ensuring the queue is processed continuously.
+The flow looks like this: